 Check for each character if its value

-to be equal some value stored indesired
+xor 0x2ato be equal some value stored indesiredvariable.

 If all values correctly checked it gives us the flag with